Groove Armada

 Groove Armada are an English electronic music duo, composed of Andy Cato and Tom Findlay.
 They achieved chart success with their singles "At the River", "I See You Baby" and "Superstylin'".
-The duo have released nine studio albums, four of which have charted in the UK Albums Chart top 50.
+The duo have released nine studio albums, six of which have charted in the UK Albums Chart top 50.

 History

 Groove Armada formed after Cato and Findlay had been introduced by a mutual friend and soon started their own club night in London, called Captain Sensual at the Helm of the Groove Armada, after a 1970s discothèque.

 By 1997, they had released a few singles, including "4 Tune Cookie" and the song that first brought them minor fame, "At the River", which sampled "Old Cape Cod" by Patti Page.
-The song went on to be one of Groove Armada's best-known tracks and has been found on numerous chill out compilations.
+The song went on to be one of Groove Armada's best-known tracks and has been found on multiple chill out compilations.

 Their first album, Northern Star, was released in 1998 on Tummy Touch Records, and was followed by a second, Vertigo, in 1999, which had a more mainstream and 'polished' sound, making the UK Album Chart's upper 20 and being certified silver in the UK.
-It also included "At the River" which was re-released as a full-fledged single.
+It also included “I See You Baby” and "At the River" which was re-released as a full-fledged single.
 An album of remixed tracks from Vertigo entitled The Remixes followed in 2000, along with their contribution to the Back to Mine mix album series.

 The next studio album Goodbye Country (Hello Nightclub) was released in 2001 and marked a departure from their trip-hop roots to more upbeat music – as demonstrated on the Grammy-nominated single "Superstylin'".
 Another mix album followed, this time for the Another Late Night series, and in 2002, less than a year after Goodbye Country (Hello Nightclub), Groove Armada produced Lovebox, which included a variety of genres including rock, such as "Madder" and "Purple Haze", while others were closer to the band's traditional house and trip hop roots, such as the title track "Lovebox", and "Remember", with the latter containing vocals made up entirely of samples of Sandy Denny's vocals for Fairport Convention.
 An additional bonus track was later released on their website entitled "Fairport".
 Lovebox also contained a song called "Hands of Time" which was subsequently used in the 2004 film Collateral.

 A greatest hits album, entitled The Best of Groove Armada, released in 2004 – the last of their releases with Pepper Records – before their studio album Soundboy Rock was released in 2007.
 The album marked a notable departure from the multi-genre-influenced previous album, featuring tracks such as "Get Down" and "Groove Extracts", which followed the contemporary house music trend, tracks with rock elements, and "Song 4 Mutya (Out of Control)" featuring the vocals of ex-Sugababes singer Mutya Buena, hailed by online music guide Popjustice as one of the best songs of 2007.